nikkNizz/Drawish/README.md

 #### Open Pdf
 It is possible to open pdf as images, dragging them onto the drawing area, or from the menu, or from the command line.
+You will be asked for the page number to edit.
 In windows the quality is reduced.
 In Linux the image is real, thanks to the poppler-utils generally preinstalled.
 If they are not present, install them with your package manager.